AndrewDongminYoo/docs-trunk-io-ko/check/advanced-setup/actions/git-hooks.md

----
-description: Trunk supports triggering actions on all githooks
----

 # Git Hooks

+Trunk supports triggering actions on all githooks.

 ### Features